 - The risk that the Respondent will commit additional acts of sexual or other violence, such as:

-- whether there have been other sexual violence complaints about the same Respondent;
+- whether there have been other complaints of sexual or other violence about the same Respondent;

 - whether the Respondent has a history of arrests or records from a prior school indicating a history of sexual and/or physical violence;